Testing Lambda and the Limits of Cosmography with the Union2.1 Supernova Compilation: Introduction and Motivation

 Cosmographic testing of $j_{0}$ via SNe data fitting has been done before, though with frustratingly discordant results.
 Several recent tests have used the SCP Union2 \citep{AmanRubinSCPunion2} supernova compilation (consisting of 557 SNe passing all data cuts, 23 fewer than Union2.1), in combination with different selections of auxiliary data sets being chosen for different analyses.
 For example, \citet{XuWangUnion2dAcosmograph} used Union2 SNe data (plus GRB and observational $H(z)$ data, etc.) to obtain a $\Lambda$-consistent (but fairly weak) constraint of approximately $j_{0} \simeq -5 \pm 7$.
 Similarly, \citet{CaiTuoj0Vals} obtained SNe-only estimates (using two different redshift expansions) of $j_{0} \simeq -1.83^{+5.85}_{-4.79}$ and $j_{0} \simeq -6.56^{+11.12}_{-21.40}$. \citet{VitagJerkSnapCrackleMG13} used different data set combinations (all in conjunction with Union2 SNe) for fitting luminosity distance curves, to obtain a variety of results from $j_{0} \simeq -7$ all the way to $j_{0} \simeq 5$, with the $\Lambda$-required result of $j_{0} \equiv 1$ being within the uncertainties for some of the fitted data combinations, but lying far outside the error bars for others. \citet{DemianskiHighZcosmog} found low $j_{0}$ values, including results more than 2$\sigma$ away from unity (though within 3$\sigma$), with variations of approximately $j_{0} \simeq 0.1 - 0.9$ for their different fits.
 This tendency of extreme variability of the $j_{0}$ results for different fitting functions, expansion variables, and/or data sets has typically been a hallmark of these and other cosmographic studies \citep[e.g.,][]{CapozzMCcosmograph,GruberUn2Cosmograph} done with this (and prior) SNe data compilations.

 The important point to take away from these discrepant results, is not that one must strive to find the ``right'' fitting function, variables, or data sets -- but that there {\it is no} absolutely ``right'' set of parameters.
-Instead, it is clear that we are still in regime where `observations are theory-laden' as far at the Type Ia SNe standard candle data are concerned, due to very large scatter and uncertainties in even the best available SNe data.
-The essential difficulty was explained and quantified (though with older SNe data) in a landmark study by \citet{CattVisserDfParamDfFits,CattVisserYvsZconverge, CattVisserCosmographSNeFits}, in which they showed how the variability of parameter estimates is due to Hubble series truncation, because of the small number of terms that could be reliably estimated from the data: fewer modeled terms leads to greater ``model-building uncertainty'' (referring to the fragility of the output results, when different fitting models are used); but more modeled terms leads to greater statistical uncertainty in the best-fit values of each term (thus leading to unphysical parameter values, consistent only because of their huge error bars).
-Thus one cannot do better than to find the ``sweet spot'' which balances the uncertainty due to series truncation (i.e., not using {\it too few} best-fit model parameters), versus the limited statistical power of the SNe data in hand (i.e., not using {\it too many} parameters).
+Instead, we must understand {\it why} different cosmographic fitting models give such differing results.
+The essential difficulty was explained and quantified (though with older SNe data) in a landmark study by \citet{CattVisserDfParamDfFits,CattVisserYvsZconverge, CattVisserCosmographSNeFits}, in which they showed how the variability of parameter estimates is due to Hubble series truncation, because of the small number of terms that could be reliably estimated from the data: fewer fitting parameters leads to greater ``model-building uncertainty'' (referring to the variability of the output results, when different fitting models are used); but more fitting parameters (e.g., $H_{0}$, $q_{0}$, $j_{0}$, $s_{0}$, $c_{0}, \dots$) leads to greater statistical uncertainty in the best-fit values of each term (thus leading to unphysical parameter estimates, consistent statistically only because of their huge error bars).
+Our results in this research verify that intuition.
+Thus one cannot do better than to find the `sweet spot' which balances the model-building uncertainties on $H_{0}$, $q_{0}$, $j_{0}, \dots$ due to series truncation (by not using {\it too few} best-fit model parameters), versus limiting the statistical uncertainties on those parameters (by not using {\it too many} parameters), given the limited statistical power of the SNe data in hand.